| Barry MacDonnell's

 ¤ Advanced users: Make a key do "double duty" by assigning a macro to it, and make the macro play only if the key is struck multiple times (e.g., 2x, 4x, etc.)

-(or submenus) to the WordPerfect menu bar to play a macro, feature,
+(or submenus) to the WordPerfect menu bar to play a macro, use a feature,

 ¤ While not a menu in the technical sense, you can create a vertical toolbar with text labels (instead of graphic icons) to quickly access your favorite folders, templates, and files.
 See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (a PDF document; 145Kb).